zcqsntr/retro_matrix/README.md

 ```

 ## Run instructions
-Then to run the application you need to run (from the root retro_matrix directory)
+Then to run the application you need to run (from the root retro_matrix directory), do not use sudo!

 ```console
 ./run_retro_matrix <args>